ISLANDS A-Z | CRETE | CYCLADES | DODECANESE | EASTERN AEGEAN |

 One of Ios' main attractions is the so-called "The Top", Chora's highest spot.
 It's not easy to find the way, the easiest way is to start on one of the three squares in the village and then walk up, up, up.
 On the way up you pass the older parts of Chora, and you get a huge dose of the town's splendour.

-There is a countless number of hotels, pensions and rooms in Chora, between Chora and the port, and on the way to Mylopotas beach.
+ACCOMMODATION IN CHORAThere is a countless number of hotels, pensions and rooms in Chora, between Chora and the port, and on the way to Mylopotas beach.
 I prefer to stay in the newer part of Chora, or a short distance outside.
+Below are suggestions for good hotels in Chora.